-I'm fairly certain the thickest material a Cricut can cut is wood in the form of chipboard or birch wood.
+I'm fairly certain the thickest material it can cut is wood in the form of chipboard or birch wood.
 That's right.
-The Cricut Explore Air 2 can cut wood!
+This cutting machine can cut wood!

 - Tissue paper

-Part of setting up my new Cricut Explore Air 2 included installing Cricut Design Space software.
-I installed it on my Macbook, and there's the same program for Windows.
+I installed Design Space it on my Macbook, and there's the same program for Windows.

-If you live a mobile life you can also use one of the Cricut Design Space apps, which are available for Apple (iOS) and Android devices.
-The apps are compatible with both phones and tablets, so there are plenty of options for getting the Cricut program in front of you.
+If you live a mobile life you can also use one of the Design Space apps, which are available for Apple (iOS) and Android devices.
+The apps are compatible with both phones and tablets, so there are plenty of options for getting the program in front of you.

-Once Cricut Design Space is installed you have everything you need to create anything you need for your most crafty projects.
+Once Design Space is installed you have everything you need to create anything you need for your most crafty projects.

-I've found Cricut Design Space very easy to use.
+I've found Design Space very easy to use.
 It's sort of like a user-friendly Photoshop (people take classes to learn Photoshop!).
-Cricut Design Space allows you to search through thousands of designs and load the one you'd like to make.
+Design Space allows you to search through thousands of designs and load the one you'd like to make.

-While the software itself is free, most of the Cricut Design Space projects cost money (starting at $0.99).
+While the software itself is free, most of the Design Space projects cost money (starting at $0.99).
 There are two ways figure out how you should pay for these projects:

 - If you think you'll only pay for designs once or twice a month and you have great fonts on your computer, then you can pay for your designs as you need them.

 - If you find yourself making more than 2 or 3 projects in a month Cricut Access will be well worth the monthly cost of $7.99.
-This membership lets you use over 370 fonts and 30,000 Cricut images, including exclusive images.
+This membership lets you use over 370 fonts and 30,000 images, including exclusive images.